Stop Picking Tactics. Start Building Strategy.

 Or maybe your mapping reveals that people with this problem often default to using established tour operators, not because they prefer it, but because they trust them.
 That’s a different insight entirely, and it suggests a completely different tactic.
 Not competing with tour operators, but partnering with them.
 Reaching their existing, trusting customer base through a channel that already has credibility.

 These are your hypotheses.
-Not guesses, but hypotheses!
+Not guesses, but hypotheses.
 There’s a difference.
 A guess has no reasoning behind it.
 A hypothesis is a specific, testable prediction, grounded in something you actually know about your customer.

 Once you’ve built a list of hypotheses — and I’ve worked with founders who build 10, 25, even 50 at this stage — you prioritise them.
 The framework I use is simple: for each hypothesis, estimate the reach (how many people could this touch?), the potential impact (what proportion might act?), your confidence in it (how closely is it grounded in evidence, including whether you can tie it to a specific triggering situation?), and the effort required (time, money, your own hours).
 High impact, high confidence, low effort goes to the top.
 Start there.
 Work down.